JoannaLigenza/Wordpress-theme---JL-Best-Blog/readme.txt

 * Compressed screenshot image

 = 2.5 =
-* Changed styles for wordpress blockquote block
+* Changed styles for WordPress blockquote block
-* Changed styles for wordpress pullquote block
+* Changed styles for WordPress pullquote block
-* Changed styles for wordpress separator block
+* Changed styles for WordPress separator block
 * Fixed bug with empty post title on archives pages

 = 2.4 =
-* Changed styles for wordpress buttons and audio content
+* Changed styles for WordPress buttons and audio content
 * Changed styles for alignleft and alignright class

 = 2.3 =